peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Dismiss, also, the thought that love never comes but once.
 Love may come and go, times without number, but there are no two love experiences which affect one in just the same way.
 There may be, and there usually is, one love experience which leaves a deeper imprint on the heart than all the others, but all love experiences are beneficial, except to the person who becomes resentful and cynical when love makes its departure.

 There should be no disappointment over love, and there would be none if people understood the difference between the emotions of love and sex.
 The major difference is that love is spiritual, while sex is biological.
-No experience, which touches the human heart with a spiritual force, can possibly be harmful, except through ignorance, or jealousy.
+No love experience, which touches the human heart with a spiritual force, can possibly be harmful, except through ignorance, or jealousy.

 In reaction to breakups, something in your mind may view PMO as a way to cope.
 However, PMO is void of love.
 The beauty, the purity, and benefit of a true loving relationship is absent.
 Understand love in its ways and you have no need to cope with anything.
 The beauty of love is that it can be cherished and valued while experienced with a loved partner.
+When a partner is lost, use the sexual energy to transmute into other areas of your life, rather than wasting it on MO.

 ## Shifting Energy
 You can take back the energy previously robbed from you - the same energy that flows through every cell in your body and the same energy that communicates with the ether.
 This energy on its own is nothing but potential.
 This potential must be harnessed to be helpful.
 Such energy creates a sense of depth in one's self.
 On the contrary, those without this aura appear with a lack of presence and depth.
 Energy is life; lacking it, you have been living less.

 You must spend coins for them to be useful, and energy is the same.
 Coins, in a sense, are just another way of transferring energy, as is everything.
 This concept is not some abstract idea.
 This is just the nature of the life.

+## What About My Anxiety?
+Everyone has levels of anxiety - It is just you may view yours as some untreatable disease.
+When you do this, it becomes part of your identity; so you conform hoping someone will pity you.

+You have to stop valuing outside opinion; realize it is worth little.
+Take other ideas into consideration, but make the final decisions.
+Do things for yourself.
+For YOU.
+Fuck the world and what the world thinks.
+You make the reality you live in.
+Place value in yourself - and when you abide by promises (to yourself) and you build up self-trust, confidence will come as naturally as bee to the nectar.

+You create what corresponds to your identity.
+So remove negative thinking patterns from your identity, and you won't need to conform to them.

 ## Boredom
 When a user becomes free, they are likely to have more time available.
 This is because #1 They have realized the emptiness and pointlessness of some of the previous activities. #2 They no longer need to browse through the material to try to get dopamine. #3 They develop a greater attraction to smaller but more fulfilling tasks.